thecomalley/tftldr/README.md

 ### Configuration Options

-You have three ways to provide configuration:

-1. **Auto-discovery**: Place a `.tftldr.yml` file in your current directory
-2. **Explicit config**: Provide a config file with the `-config` flag
-3. **Use defaults**: Don't provide any config file to use the built-in defaults

-### YAML Configuration Format

-Create a `.tftldr.yml` file in your project directory:
+You can create a `.tftldr.yml` file in your project directory to specify which resource types to ignore and which columns to display.

 ```yaml
 # .tftldr.yml